ZackDev/cookie-stack/README.md

 A Firefox browser extension for viewing and deleting cookies.

-The add-on adds an icon to the toolbar of your browser, displaying the number of cookies currently set.

 # How to enable the extension:

 * point the browser to `about:debugging#/runtime/this-firefox`